-With key staffing vacancies filled during this fiscal year, the Commission was able to resume priority work early 2021 on the Commission's Form 700 'e-filing for all' project.
-This project will enable City's over 3,000 designated departmental filers to submit their Form 700 in an electronic format beginning in January 2022.
-Electronic filing will require City employees to cease filing Form 700s on paper with their department's filing officer and to begin using the same electronic system that is already being used by elected officials, board and commission members, and department heads.
-While easing and making the filing process more efficient for filers, the electronic filing of these forms will also support improved transparency for the public.
-To support this transition, departmental filing officers will be using the efiling system to create new filer accounts and assigning and monitoring filing requirements for employees.
+With key staffing vacancies filled during this fiscal year, the Commission was able to resume priority work early in 2021 on the Commission's Form 700 'e-filing for all' project.
+This project will enable the City's over 3,000 designated departmental filers to submit their Form 700 in an electronic format beginning in January 2022.
+Electronic filing will require City employees to cease filing Form 700s on paper with their department's filing officer and instead use the same electronic system used by elected officials, board and commission members, and department heads.
+The electronic filing of these forms will support improved transparency for the public.
+Commission staff will work with departmental filing officers, who will be using the e-filing system to create new filer accounts and will assign and monitor filing requirements for their department's employees.

 In April 2021, Commission staff onboarded and trained new staff members who will support the implementation and roll-out of this project.
-As part of the project planning, staff also identified key deliverables and milestones, formalized the project timeline, and developed a training and outreach plan to support departmental filing officers and filers with this transition.
-This plan will help ensure that filers and filing officers have the time and resources to successfully commence electronic filing and will be designed to minimize any difficulties that may be experienced by new users during the transitional process.
+Staff also identified key deliverables and milestones, formalized the project timeline, and developed a training and outreach plan to support departmental filing officers and filers with this transition.
+This plan will help ensure that filers and filing officers have the time and resources to successfully commence electronic filing and minimize difficulties during the transitional process.
 In June 2021, the Commission initiated its departmental communications plan for this project with an outreach to department heads.
 The communication included an overview fact sheet of the role departments will play in the transition to electronic filing and information about the work the Commission will be doing to support them throughout the project.

 In addition, as recommended in the Controller's June 2020 preliminary assessment, San Francisco Public Works Contracting the Commission has identified conducting an annual compliance review of these filings as an operational priority.
-After designated City employees are required to file the form electronically using the Commission's filing system, staff will have access to all filings to proactively monitor compliance and strengthen the oversight of economic interest filings.
+After designated City employees file electronically using the Commission's filing system, staff will have access to proactively monitor compliance and strengthen the oversight of economic interest filings.
 This work is critical to enable systemic reviews that promote transparency and accountability to prevent the very issues that are being surfaced through the ongoing corruption allegations.
-Development of a Form 700 post-filing compliance review process will occur in parallel to the expansion of e-filing for all designated filers slated for launch in January 2022 and has been identified as a priority project for the Audit Division's FY22 workplan.
+Development of a Form 700 post-filing compliance review process will occur in parallel to the expansion of e-filing for all designated filers slated for launch in January 2022 and is identified as a priority project for the Audit Division's FY22 workplan.